Convert Excel to PDF Files Easily with 'Convert XLS' from Softinterface

 · The /V (for Verbose) switch is used to give instant feedback by having the program report the status of the conversion with a message box.
 You can remove this once you have perfected your command line specification.
 You can also (or instead of /V) create a Log file that will contain the results of the conversion by using the /L switch.

 · /N"{Sheet^Range^DelimChar^FixedWidth^X}" Is used when converting to/from an Excel, CSV or fixed width text file.
 It specifies which Sheets to convert, what Range to convert and what delimitation/separation character to use, and the method to import export to a fixed width text file.
-The syntax for this parameter is critical, the items are separated by a carrot character "^".
+The syntax for this parameter is critical, the items are separated by a caret character "^".
 If you do not include Sheet, Range or DelimChar by leaving them blank they will default to all sheets, all used ranges and the comma delimitation character.
 Be certain to include the double quotation character around this parameter like: /N"Apples,Oranges^A2:B20^9"

 Sheet: Only used when an Excel file is the original file.
 Use "*" or "" for all sheets.
 You can use names of sheets, or the numeric index.
 If using numeric indices, you can specify ranges of sheets (i.e. "1,4,10-20" and "4-10,9" etc.).
 Range and DelimChar are optional.